toschneck/openshift-example-bakery-ci-pipeline/README.md

 First of all we need a working Nexus registry, where we can deploy our maven artifacts and cache some dependency packages.
 If you doesn't have one, you can create on be the following commands directly in our OpenShift cluster:

-    oc new-project nexus
+    oc new-project ta-nexus
     openshift/infrastructur/nexus/create-nexus.sh

 After the deployment is successful you will get a new Nexus.
 Please note the URL how you can access it.
-On my local OpenShift cluster it is: `nexus-nexus.10.0.6.193.xip.io`
+On my local OpenShift cluster it is: `nexus-ta-nexus.10.0.6.193.xip.io`

 ### Create Project Infrastructure and Jenkins Server